 2- Lower Demand

-Espresso machines are not very popular machines.
+Espresso machines definitely aren’t as in demand as regular drip coffee makers.
 Many people don’t want to spend more than 100 dollars on a kitchen appliance.

 Espresso machines have a very niche market of coffee shops, restaurants, and some enthusiastic coffee lovers.